-How Can You Help Your Student Learn More About Occupations?
+How Can You Help Your Child Learn More About Occupations?

-Experience is the best teacher.
-The more your student learns about the world of work, the better prepared they will be to make informed decisions.
-Make it a habit to talk with your student about work and to point out various occupations when you travel together.
-Ask about the researched occupations and what your student now thinks?
+• Experience is the best teacher.
+The more your child learns about the world of work, the better prepared she or he will be to make informed decisions.
+Make it a habit to talk with your child about work and to point out various occupations when you travel together.
+Ask about the researched occupations and what your child now thinks.